Lean4Lean: Verifying a Typechecker for Lean, in Lean: The typechecker

-So we use what is arguably the standard solution for defining partial functions in a language like Lean or Coq: use a fuel parameter, a natural number which counts the number of nested recursive calls to one of the \lstinline|Methods|, and throw a \lstinline|deepRecursion| error if we run out of fuel.
-Currently, this limit is a fixed constant (1000), which turns out to be sufficient for checking all of \texttt{Mathlib}, but this could be made configurable.
-(Note that this is not a limit on the depth of expressions exactly, these use structural recursion and hence need no fuel for the termination argument; instead fuel is only consumed when making a recursive call that is not otherwise decreasing, for example when reducing definitions to WHNF.
-The code that is most likely to hit depth limits is in proofs by reflection, but these are comparatively rare, in part because the kernel algorithm for this is not very efficient.)
+So we use what is arguably \footnote{There are alternative methods for representing partial functions such as the Bove-Capretta method (take a proof of termination as argument), but we do not want to use this as the kernel API is fixed to match Lean's actual kernel function, and we also actually want it to time out on extreme cases.} the standard solution for defining partial functions in a language like Lean or Rocq: use a fuel parameter, a natural number which counts the number of nested recursive calls to one of the \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/TypeChecker.lean#L53}{\code{Methods}}, and throw a \href{https://github.com/leanprover/lean4/blob/v4.20.1/src/Lean/Environment.lean#L267}{\code{deepRecursion}} error if we run out of fuel.
+Currently, this limit is a fixed constant (1000), which turns out to be sufficient for checking all of \textsf{Mathlib}, but this could be made configurable.\footnote{This is not a limit on the depth of expressions exactly, these use structural recursion and hence need no fuel for the termination argument; instead fuel is only consumed when making a recursive call that is not otherwise decreasing, for example when reducing definitions to WHNF.
+The code that is most likely to hit depth limits is in proofs by reflection, but these are comparatively rare, in part because the kernel algorithm for this is not very efficient.}